feliciahxy/SC1015-DSAI-project/ReadMe.md

 MAE, MSE, R² Score — ANN consistently had the lowest error and best fit.

 ## Insights & Recommendations
+- Random forest is the most efficient and appropriate model for predicting housing prices.
-- Area (SQFT) is by far the most influential feature.
+- Area (SQFT) is by far the most influential feature, followed by remaining lease duration and location.

-- Location matters — both in terms of postal district and MRT proximity.

-- Timing and Lease are also key — price varies across years and based on remaining lease.

 ### Model Utility: